-- Microwave – If you buy frozen cauliflower, you will want to follow directions on the package to steam.
-Alternately, you may place a very small amount of water in the bottom of a microwave-safe bowl.
+- Microwave – If you buy frozen cauliflower, you will want to follow the directions on the package to steam.
+Alternatively, you may place very little water in the bottom of a microwave-safe bowl.
 Place freshly washed cauliflower inside bowl and cover bowl.
 Microwave on high for 2 minutes, stir cauliflower and continue to microwave at 30-second intervals until fully cooked.

 - Instant Pot – THIS IS MY FAVORITE WAY!
 Place your steamer rack inside your instant pot and add 1 cup of water.
 Place cauliflower on the rack and cook at high pressure for 4 minutes.
-Complete a quick-release once instant pot beeps
+Complete a quick release once the Instant Pot beeps

 You may decide to cook a fresh pumpkin for your soup.
 If so, you may want to check out my guide to preserving blue hubbard squash.

 Now I know…this is a pumpkin soup recipe.
 But you may be surprised to find out most commercially canned pumpkin is actually squash.
 Seriously, head over to my blue hubbard squash post.
 In there I detail how to cook squash for freezing.
 Those same instructions would apply to cooking your pumpkin or squash for this recipe.

 When you’re all done preparing this soup, be sure to add cooked/crumbled bacon and sour cream.
 You may also add croutons.

 Pumpkin Cauliflower Soup

 - 2 cups cauliflower, steamed

 - 2 cups pumpkin puree or 1 can of pumpkin

 - 1½ tsp. salt